ma3ke/bovenop/README.md

 ## Future work and contributions

 There is a lot that could be improved, but it does the basic job I created it for.

-I think simple navigation and selection-based collapsing/expanding (lowercase `c` and `e`) would be pleasant.
+- I think simple navigation and selection-based collapsing/expanding (lowercase `c` and `e`) would be pleasant.
+- Scrolling through longer listes of processes.
+- Selecting between chronological and reverse-chronological representations would be useful, especially if new processes slowly push old ones outside of the scroll view.
+- An explicit marker for dead processes would be good.
+The current way of showing wilted processes is through dimming, which is not very visible under some circumstances.
+- Rudimentary color selection support to provide better visibility for other users' needs.
+- A marker showing the highest recorded peak memory, for example, could be useful.
+- Regular expression matching on process names.
+- The ability to provide a list of accepted process names.
+- Flags for setting the width and presence or absence of some categories.
+For instance, you may want to just see memory and CPU information, with an extra wide memory chart.

+It must be noted, however, that none of these features may become a reality.
+This is just a tool I wrote for myself to do a particular thing, after all :)

+### Contributions

 I very much welcome input from people based actual needs in the form of issues, emails, or fedi posts.
 As with many of my projects, I appreciate and welcome